N-Nieto/Inner_Speech_Dataset/README.md

 # Inner Speech Dataset

-# Important! on 30 July 2021 several corrupted files were fixed in the data repository.
-On 25 Novembrer 2021, EEG data for participants 9 and 10 were also fixed in the repository.
+# Important!
+On 30 July 2021, several corrupted files were fixed in the data repository.
+On 25 November 2021, EEG data for participants 9 and 10 were also fixed in the repository.

-In the following repository all codes for reproduce and use the Inner speech Dataset are presented.
+In the following repository, all codes for reproducing and using the Inner speech Dataset are presented.

-The dataset is publicy available at https://openneuro.org/datasets/ds003626
+The dataset is publicly available at https://openneuro.org/datasets/ds003626

 The publication is available at https://www.nature.com/articles/s41597-022-01147-2

 ## Stimulation Protocol

-The stimulation protocol was used for capturing the data, and was developed in Matlab using Psychtoolbox.
+The stimulation protocol was used for capturing the data and was developed in Matlab using Psychtoolbox.

 The script `Stimulation_protocol.m` is the main script and uses the other auxiliary functions.